gabyballester/meals-app-nextjs-14-ts/README.md

 ## Descripcion

-Meal App is an educational project to demonstrate knowledge of Next.js.
+Meals App is a Tech Assessment project to demonstrate knowledge of Next.js.
 It allows users to order food through the app.

 ## Getting Started